muneeb-spec/muneeb-spec/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on cyber security
-- 📫 How to reach me insta id : m.u.n._.e.e.b
+- 📫 How to reach me insta id : m.un_ee.b

 <!---
 muneeb-spec/muneeb-spec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.